Constitutional justice -

-Cooperation with Constitutional Courts
+Cooperation between the Venice Commission and Constitutional Courts

 In constitutional law, exchanges of information and ideas between the long-established and new democracies are extremely important.
 The Commission therefore decided in 1992 to set up a documentation centre to foster a mutual exchange of information between the courts and to inform the interested members of the public about their decisions.